What is Document Delivery?

 What are the limitations on scanning?

 - We must adhere to copyright fair use guidelines in providing articles and book chapters through Document Delivery.

 - Articles are provided for the purpose of private study or research.
 Any other use may require the permission of the copyright owner.
 It is the responsibility of the requestor to comply with all applicable copyright laws.

 - We can only provide one article or chapter from a book or single issue of a journal at a time.

-- The Library Annex will copy up to 50 pages.
+- The Library Annex will scan up to 50 pages.